Trustworthy Legal Representation for Shoulder Dystocia Victims

 Our compassionate medical malpractice lawyers in Washington D.C. and Baltimore are known for getting results

 Numerous complications can occur during the labor and delivery process, and one of the most common is shoulder dystocia.
 When this condition occurs, the actions of the physician are vitally important to prevent permanent neurologic injury to the infant’s brachial plexus.
-If your baby experienced shoulder dystocia and brachial plexus injury (Erb’s Palsy), contact the attorneys of Schochor and Staton, P.A. for trustworthy assistance with your medical malpractice claim.
+If your baby experienced shoulder dystocia and brachial plexus injury (Erb’s Palsy), contact the attorneys of Schochor, Staton, Goldberg and Cardea, P.A. for trustworthy assistance with your medical malpractice claim.

 What is shoulder dystocia?